Geology

 PropertyTypeDescription

-Horizons To DisplayChoice: Currently Selected Horizon, All HorizonsAllows the user to display points from either the currently selected horizon or all horizons.
+Horizons To DisplayChoice: Currently Selected Horizon, All HorizonsAllows the user to display points from either the currently selected horizon from the Horizon list or all horizons.

-Point MappingChoice: To Top, To BottomControls to which surface the horizon points are mapped when exploded.
+Point MappingChoice: To Top, To BottomSelects which surface the horizon points are mapped to when exploded.

 Glyph SizeDoubleUsed to scale the glyphs in all directions.
 The default is automatically computed based on input data.